-The Master of Business Administration in Organizational Leadership is designed for upwardly mobile, mid-career professionals seeking to advance to the leadership level in a contemporary organization.
-Students attain a graduate-level business foundation and a concentration in leadership that emphasizes an understanding of human behavior and the important issues for the international and multi-cultural organizations of today.
+The Master of Business Administration in Organizational Leadership is designed for upwardly mobile, mid-career professionals seeking to advance to a higher leadership level in any contemporary organization.
+Students attain a graduate-level business foundation and a concentration in leadership that emphasizes an understanding of human behavior and the important issues facing international and multi-cultural organizations of today.
 This knowledge base is critical to achieving success in today's diverse global marketplace.